sds/overcommit/README.md

 These special line-aware command hooks behave and are configured the same way as the Git ones, except only file arguments get passed to them.
-Also to enable the feature, they must use at least one of the following options, so that, using the command output:
+Also to enable them and for optimal use, one must configure them as explained below, so that, using the command output:
 - differentiating between warnings and errors becomes possible
 - modified lines can be detected and acted upon as defined by the `problem_on_unmodified_line`, `requires_files`, `include` and `exclude`